tmeeducation/TME-EDU-ARD-2-examples/BUTTON-LED/README.md

-The adafruit neopixles led strip can be easily controlled by the regular push buttons. this code will inspire you to use the simple push buttons on the kit to control the 5 neopixles RGB LEDs connected to digital pin number 12. you will be able to switch the leds on and off, control their brightness. moreover, mix different colors by one click.
+The adafruit neopixles led strip can be easily controlled by the regular push buttons. this code will inspire you to use the simple push buttons on the kit to control the 5 neopixles RGB LEDs connected to digital pin number 12. you will be able to switch the LEDs on and off, control their brightness. moreover, mix different colors by one click.

 Watch the full [video](https://www.youtube.com/watch?v=sywhgUMC5Ak)